-- Target 9:Integrate the principles of sustainable development into country and programmes and reverse the loss of environmental resources. - Nauru: Environmental policies and strategies have not been implemented.
-Also, sector ministries do not integrate environmental concerns into their planning.
+Target 9: Integrate the principles of sustainable development into country and ministries do not integrate environmental concerns into their planning.
 Effective rehabilitation of mined-out phosphate lands has not yet started.
 A reef conservation strategy does not exist and sustainable practices are difficult to implement with an inadequate land based domestic food supply.
 A survey of reef resources was completed 2005.